 This hilarious video demonstrates almost every bad quality a presenter can have:

-Her presentation is disorganized and confusing.
+Her presentation is disorganized, rushed and confusing.
 She skips through the whole thing without really saying much.
 She relies on the slides instead of using them as a supplement to her words.

 She is distracted by her cell phone.
 She talks down to the student asking a question.
 She is utterly unprepared to use her own powerpoint deck.
 She uses too many filler words.
 It just goes on and on.